AthenZ/athenz/docs/system_view.md

 SIA (Service Identity Agent) Provider is part of the container, although likely built with Athenz libraries.
-As services are authenticated by their private keys, the job of the SIA Provider is to generate a NToken and sign it with the given private key so that the service can present that NToken to ZMS/ZTS as its identity credentials.
+As services are authenticated by their private keys, the job of the SIA Provider is to generate a X509 certificate and sign it with the given private key so that the service can present that certificate to ZMS/ZTS as its identity credentials.
 The corresponding public key must be registered in ZMS so Athenz services can validate the signature.